-- 4. Equality & Diversity Policy and Implementation Plan this can be a single, combined document or 2 separate documents.
+- part-time or part of their time on the ESF Project calculated using the 1720 hour rate calculation set out in the Simplified Cost Options Guidance on GOV.UK.
+This includes match-funded staff roles); - 4.
+Equality & Diversity Policy and Implementation Plan this can be a single, combined document or 2 separate documents.
 (Applicant is responsible for ensuring that Delivery partners also hold relevant policies); - 5.
 Sustainability Policy and Implementation Plan this can be a single, combined document or 2 separate documents.
 (Applicant is responsible for ensuring that Delivery partners also hold relevant policies); - 6.
 Job Descriptions at least 1 per lead applicant and 1 per each Delivery Partner; - Organogram covering all staff, including any delivery partner and/or matchfunded staff posts; - 8.
-Sample HR letter as per the requirements set out in the ESF National Eligibility Rules and Programme Guidance on GOV.UK; - 9.
-Project level risk register (this should cover areas such as financial risk, output risks, delivery risks etc. please ensure that the register covers how these risks will be managed and mitigated); - 10.
+Sample HR letter as per the requirements set out in the ESF National Eligibility Rules and Programme Guidance on GOV.UK; - Project level risk register (this should cover areas such as financial risk, output risks, delivery risks etc. please ensure that the register covers how these risks will be managed and mitigated); - 10.
 Anti-Fraud Statement (a statement on how you will deal with suspected fraud in your organisation and if appropriate, with your sub-contractors); - 11.
 Due Diligence Financial Information.
 If your organisation is a private or voluntary and community sector organisation or a Further Education College, you must upload: - Financial accounts for the most recent 3 years; - Proof of existence Certificate of Incorporation, Charities Registration, VAT Registration Certificate or alternate form of incorporation documentation; - Proof of trading Financial Accounts/Statements for the most recent two years of trading including, as a minimum, Profit and Loss Account and Balance Sheets; - Completed FVRA Applicant Template (for applications requesting annualised funding of greater than £1m).